a-h-b/dadasnake/README.md

 Dadasnake will run with Snakemake version >= 5.9.1 and hasn't been tested with any previous versions.

 5) Set permissions / PATH:
 Dadasnake is meant to be used by multiple users.
 Set the permissions accordingly.
+I'd suggest:
-I'd suggest to have read access for all files for the users plus execution rights for the dadasnake file and the .sh scripts in the subfolder dada_scripts and the conda environment.
-Add the dadasnake directory to your path.
-It can also be useful to make the VARIABLE_CONFIG file not-writable, because you will always need it.
+* to have read access for all files for the users plus
+* execution rights for the dadasnake file and the .sh scripts in the subfolder submit_scripts
+* read, write and execution rights for the conda subfolder
+* Add the dadasnake directory to your path.
+* It can also be useful to make the VARIABLE_CONFIG file not-writable, because you will always need it.
 The same goes for config.default.yaml once you've set the paths to the databases you want to use (see below).

 6) Initialize conda environments:
 This run sets up the conda environments that will be usable by all users: